Teckk2/hydeout/_posts/2018-01-03-Infosec-Interview_Questions_Part-1.md

 <p Class="message">
   <font color="Black">Q 1</font> – What is CSRF?
 </p>
-<br>**Ans**:- Cross site request forgery (CSRF), also known as XSRF, Sea Surf or Session Riding, is an attack vector that tricks a web browser into executing an unwanted action in an application to which a user is logged in.
+<p>**Ans**:- Cross site request forgery (CSRF), also known as XSRF, Sea Surf or Session Riding, is an attack vector that tricks a web browser into executing an unwanted action in an application to which a user is logged in.
 <br>A successful CSRF attack can be devastating for both the business and user.
-It can result in damaged client relationships, unauthorized fund transfers, changed passwords and data theft—including stolen session cookies.
+It can result in damaged client relationships, unauthorized fund transfers, changed passwords and data theft—including stolen session cookies.</p>
+/p
 <p Class="message">
   <font color="RoyalBlue">Q 2</font> – what is OWASP TOP 10 ?
 </p>